KellerJordan/cifar10-airbench/README.md

 Paper: https://arxiv.org/abs/2404.00498

-Note: `airbench96` has been improved since the paper.
+Note: `airbench96` has been improved since the paper, from 46s to 35s.

 ## How to run